Symbian9/wiki-template/Android.md

 ### Primary external storage

 - The primary external storage can be determined through documented API, instead of relying on undocumented details.
-- Information about the type of external storage could be given to the user (emulated = builtin storage, otherwise: memory card (?))

 ### Secondary external storage